ProgrammingForDiscreteMath/FBAassign-JananiRavi1803/README.md

 ## (d) For the model, determine the essential genes in a medium containing glucose in constrained amounts and oxygen in unconstrained amounts.
 ## (e) For the model, determine the set of synthetic lethal genes in a medium containing glucose in constrained amounts and oxygen in unconstrained amounts.

+## You may submit two separate Jupyter notebooks for above 2 questions.